bgodard/celestia-g2/README.md

 currently dropped in favor of the cross-platform QT UI (now QT5).

 The main goals of the project is to add features to Celestia.
-It is also desired to port to Lua 5.3+ and to Wayland (possibly also Mir).
+It is also desired to port to Lua 5.3+ (possibly integrating the lua sources into the celestia source tree) and to Wayland (possibly also Mir).
+NAIF spice source may also be included into Celestia sources in the future for easier installation/build.

 PROGRAM LICENSE